 Disclosure: This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and purchase something we have mentioned.
 While clicking these links won't cost you any extra money, they help us keep the site up and running!
 Thank you for your support!

-Is your large dog having dog digestion issues at home?
-Your dog may be prone to such issues.
+Is your large dog having digestive issues at home?
+Your dog may be prone to such gastrointestinal problems.
 But, do larger dogs really have worse digestion?

 If your dog suffers from digestive troubles it can be inconvenient and difficult to deal with.
-But what is often even more difficult for many dog owners is to have to watch their pet struggle with being able to eat and digest their meals normally.
+It can be unsettling to watch your pet struggle with being able to eat and digest meals normally.
 After all, tummy troubles are not fun for anyone.

 If your pup is a larger dog breed, there may be a reason that they are encountering these problems at meal times.

-As the owner of a large breed, you can help your dog by knowing how their digestive system works and choosing the most appropriate meals for them.
+As the owner of a large breed, it can be helpful to understand how their digestive system works and choosing the best dog food for digestive problems.

 Our dogs are often our best companions.
 They deserve a diet that meets their nutritional needs.